art-technologies/swift-focuser/README.md

 # Focuser

 Focuser allows to focus SwiftUI text fields dynamically and implements ability move go through the form using Keyboard for iOS 13 and iOS 14.
-Implementation is designed to follow [Apple `@FocusState`](https://developer.apple.com/documentation/swiftui/focusstate) property wrapper.
-Since most of us cannot update our apps to serve iOS 15 exclusively `Focuser` will provide an easy way to accomplish the same thing.
+Implementation is modeled to follow [Apple `@FocusState`](https://developer.apple.com/documentation/swiftui/focusstate) property wrapper however instead of however instead of `@FocusState` we use `@FocusStateLegacy` and for `.focused(...)` we use `.focusedLegacy(...)`.
+Since most of us cannot update our apps to serve iOS 15 exclusively `Focuser` will provide an easy way to change first responder and connect to keyboard "next"/"done" buttons.

 ## Preview